jmschp/mosh-ultimate-git-course/04 Branching (76m)/14- Undoing a Faulty Merge.md

 git reset --hard HEAD~1
 ```

 After we run the command the merge commit does not have any commit or pointer pointing to it.
-So for Git this garbage, onde in a while Git looks for commits like this and removes them.
+So for Git this garbage, once in a while Git looks for commits like this and removes them.

 ### Resting the **_`HEAD`_** options